FileMaker Server / Cloud / WebDirect

 Yes you can, and highly desirable where security is a must.

-Assuming you use a randomised 20 character or longer alphanumeric Admin Console password to securely manage FileMaker Server (1), then all you need is a secure web server using an SSL certificate for serving stuff externally of your office or organisation (2), host the server on your own premises, and run FileMaker Server 16/17/18/19 or higher to access SUNRISE Contacts.
+Assuming you use a randomised 20 character or longer alphanumeric Admin Console password to securely manage FileMaker Server (1), then all you need is a secure web server using an SSL certificate for serving FileMaker Server and its databases (e.g., SUNRISE Contacts).
+All this can be done either locally within your organisation, or externally (2).
+For SUNRISE Contacts, you can run FileMaker Server 16/17/18/19 or higher (we recommend FileMaker Server 19 or higher) to access SUNRISE Contacts.
 This is all you need.

-Speaking of SSL certificates, you can use the free Claris default SSL certificate option in FileMaker Server instead of paying for your own SSL certificate.
+Speaking of SSL certificates, there is the free Claris default SSL certificate option in FileMaker Server instead of paying for your own SSL certificate.
 But as many security experts know, Apple never provides high end encryption with this option.
 It is a poor man's version of an SSL certificate to allow Apple to reverse the weak encryption provided by the certificate and so look at your data coming from FileMaker Server.
-But if you do get your own proper SSL certificate, Apple will also require after FileMaker Server 17 for you to have a domain name of the web site (no potentially anonymous IP address like https://22.214.171.124/).
+Instead get your own proper SSL certificate.
+Furthermore, Apple will require after FileMaker Server 17 a domain name for your web site (i.e., no more anonymous IP addresses, such as https://18.104.22.168/).
 In this way, Apple can identify who is using its software and track you down if you, by any chance, are not running a properly licensed copy of FileMaker Server.

-Getting your own SSL certificate is not exactly cheap.
+Getting your own SSL certificate is not hard to do, but it isn't exactly cheap either.
 It costs anywhere between US$79 and US$600 per certificate per machine per year.
-The wide variation in price and determination by those to get everyone to pay continuously for the privilege of showing you are secure reveals how many people enjoy the easy money to be made in this area, with some choosing to be a little more greedier than others.
-Thus when you see on the web sites things like purchasing a "managed SSL certificate", this is designed to give the impression that it is worth paying this money all the time because allegedly a human is constantly watching your web site and making sure each request to your web site is secure.
-But in reality, there is no such thing as human intervention.
+The wide variation in price and the determination by those to get everyone to pay continuously for the privilege of convincing others looking at your web site that it is secure and trustworthy reveals how many people enjoy the easy money to be made in this area, with some choosing to be a little more greedier than others.
+Thus when you see on their web sites things like purchasing a "managed SSL certificate", this is designed to give the impression that it is worth paying this money all the time because allegedly a human is constantly watching your web site and making sure each request to your web site is secure.
+In reality, there is no such thing as human intervention.
 It is an automatic software script that quietly runs in the background to check its database of people who have paid for their SSL certificates and tells internet users through their browsers that your web site or copy of FileMaker Server is "trusted" and will send back the necessary information needed to tell the users' web browser to show the "https" protocol.
 In that way, users feel more secure in making online purchases, and hopefully even share their personal details in online forms.
-Apart from that, an SSL certificate is not cheap.
+Apart from that, an SSL certificate is not cheap for everyone.
 So choose an SSl certificate provider with more reasonable prices.
 For example, GoDaddy.com has prices that are nicer on the bank balance for what you get.
 To save money on purchasing multiple SSL certificates for multiple web sites, FileMaker Servers and machines, get a single "wild card" SSL certificate.
 For a single price that covers all, you can get it as low as US$159.99.
 Otherwise, don't be surprised to find others asking for around US$600 per year for the privilege.
 If this is still too much, you can always use free self-signed SSL certificates (there are around 600 companies on the internet that are willing to verify these sorts of certificates for you without asking for a payment).
 In terms of the quality of the security, self-signed and paid SSL certificates are just as effective.
 The only difference is that the one you pay usually comes with legal insurance to cover the event of your FileMaker databases and any other information getting hacked using the SSL certificate supplied to you.
-A kind of incentive to get you to pay other people for the privilege of creating and verifying who you are through their own SSL certificate they issue to you and host your details on their databases.
-The insurance payment can be as high as a million dollars.
+The insurance payment can be as high as a million dollars, which is why you are paying more for the certificate.
 Compared this to free self-signed SSLs, which either have no insurance or very limited insurance (usually less than $10,000).

-Apart from SSL certificates, if you require slightly more security, there is an additional feature available in FileMaker Server: encryption of database files.
+Apart from SSL certificates, if you require slightly more security, there is an additional feature available in FileMaker Server: the ability to encrypt database files.
 In that way, anyone who hacks into your server and steals the database files will be greeted with a jumbled mess.
 But please note that this option can slightly slow down server performance.
 (3)

 If after all of this, you are not yet deterred in using FileMaker Server, the only other downside to the above approach is that it will cost you a fair bit to buy and set up the software.
 It isn't just the server machine you will need to consider.
 You must also look at the licensing costs to run FileMaker Server.